 - I always have them bathe the affected skin twice a day and use hypoallergenic skin care.

-- I also have them use hypopallergenic washing care for their undergarments.
+- I also have them use hypoallergenic washing care for their undergarments.

 This alone often gives them complete relief from the itch.
 It doesn't change the nerve root impingement, but it works anyway, and it's sure harmless.

-Specifically, I have them take twice daily showers or baths with warm, not hot, water and use a gentle, non-allergenic soap, such as my Naturally Best Bar Soap, All Natural Shower Gel (unscented), Whole Foods unscented 356 glycerin bar or Vanicream Cleansing Bar.
+Specifically, I have them take twice daily showers or baths with warm, not hot, water and use a gentle, non-allergenic soap, such as my Naturally Best Bar Soap, All Natural Shower Gel, or Vanicream Cleansing Bar.
 They use one of these hypoallergenic and unscented products to clean their skin and then rinse all soap residue off entirely.
 Rinsing entirely is very important.